 Richter hernia is a less known entity of the hernia family.
 Although not well known and overall rare, Richter hernias can lead to grave clinical sequelae.
-The definition of Richter hernia is a herniation of the anti-mesenteric portion of the bowel through a fascial defect.
+A Richter hernia is a herniation of the anti-mesenteric portion of the bowel through a fascial defect.
 This exact phenomenon explains the often subclinical symptoms and late presentation.
-With the advent of minimally invasive surgery, there was an increase in the incidence of Richter hernias, which has only continued as minimally invasive surgeries become more popular.
+With the advent of minimally invasive surgery, there was an increase in the incidence of Richter hernias, which has only continued as minimally invasive surgeries have become more popular.
 Operative treatment of Richter hernias depends on the viability of the involved bowel and may often require bowel resection in addition to repair of the fascial defect.

-Richter hernia gets its name from August Gottlich Richter who described this hernia in 1785.
+The Richter hernia gets its name from August Gottlich Richter, who described this hernia in 1785.
 Before this date, there were reported cases of a fascial defect that involved the anti-mesenteric portion of the bowel wall.
-Fabricius Hildanus first reported a case like this in 1598 which was followed by a few reports by Alexis Littre in 1700.
+Fabricius Hildanus first reported a case like this in 1598, which was followed by a few reports by Alexis Littre in 1700.
 Richter was the first to describe this hernia as a “partial enterocele.”
 As time passed, others such as Antonio Scarpa further defined the pathophysiology.
 By 1887, Frederick Treves reported a case series of such hernias.

 The ensuing process results from the incarceration of a portion of the bowel wall.
 Incarceration of the intestine can lead to strangulation of the blood supply to that portion of the bowel followed by edema and venous congestion, leading to rapid segmental ischemia and gangrene with a reported incidence of necrosis of 69% at the time of operative intervention.

 Similar to the presentation of other incarcerated hernias, patients often present with abdominal discomfort, distention, nausea, and vomiting.
 The key difference is the delay in presentation.
 Because this hernia only involves a portion of the bowel wall, there is not a complete obstruction of the intestinal lumen.
 Obstructive symptoms rarely present if less than two-thirds of the bowel wall is involved.
-Lack of complete obstruction often leads to subclinical symptoms for a period until the process is advanced and there is strangulation of the involved bowel resulting in an intensification of the above symptoms.
+Lack of complete obstruction often leads to subclinical symptoms for a period until the process becomes advanced, and there is strangulation of the involved bowel resulting in an intensification of the above symptoms.

 There are many modes by which to evaluate a Richter hernia.

-Treatment of Richter hernias depends on clinical status, physical examination and suspicion of strangulation.
+Treatment of Richter hernias depends on clinical status, physical examination, and suspicion of strangulation.
 Clinically stable patients with reducible hernias should undergo repair in the elective setting.
 Strangulated hernias of any type are a surgical emergency, and Richter type hernias do not deviate from this principle.
 Immediate operative exploration is required.
 Simultaneously resuscitation and treatment of sepsis should also be undertaken with intravenous fluids and antibiotics.

 Minimally invasive hernia repair with either laparoscopic or robotic techniques should also is a consideration.
 Because of the need to establish pneumoperitoneum, these approaches are more conducive for hemodynamically stable patients without obstruction or strangulation.
-Dilated loops of bowel may prevent safe laparoscopic access and provided limited room for establishing pneumoperitoneum.
+Dilated loops of the bowel may prevent safe laparoscopic access and provided limited room for establishing pneumoperitoneum.
 Hemodynamic instability is further exacerbated by pneumoperitoneum because of decreased venous return.
 Thus, a minimally invasive approach is often best suited for the urgent or elective setting.
 Transabdominal preperitoneal (TAPP) and total extraperitoneal (TEP) approaches may be considered for inguinal or femoral defects.
-Various methods of minimally invasive ventral hernia repair are possible including preperitoneal or intraperitoneal approaches.
+Various methods of minimally invasive ventral hernia repair are possible, including preperitoneal or intraperitoneal approaches.

 After successful hernia repair, there is always the potential for recurrence.
-Modifiable patient risk factors for recurrence include elevated BMI, smoking, diabetes and steroid use.
-Risk factors related to surgery and technique include surgical site infection, development of seroma, tissue overlap and surgeon experience.
-As Richter hernias are often incisional hernias from prior procedures, there is a particular risk of recurrence with the repair of these defects estimated at 11% with obesity as the most significant risk factor.
+Modifiable patient risk factors for recurrence include elevated BMI, smoking, diabetes, and steroid use.
+Risk factors related to surgery and technique include surgical site infection, development of seroma, tissue overlap, and surgeon experience.
+As Richter hernias are often incisional hernias from prior procedures, there is a particular risk of recurrence with the repair of these defects estimated at 11%, with obesity as the most significant risk factor.